sperezacuna/schneider-challenge-r1/README.md

 2. Make an estimation: Discarded as there is not a single piece of data that corresponds to the UK as a whole.
 3. Gather the missing information from another source.

 Since there is a [platform](https://developer.data.elexon.co.uk/) that offers the data for the UK publicly, we firmly believe this is the best option and, therefore, we chose it.
-However, it is possible to not use this data if you use the option "only_entsoe", in case this is "not allowed" by any non-stated rule.
+However, **it is possible to not use this data** if you use the option *only_entsoe*, in case this is "not allowed" by any non-stated rule.

 <p align="right">(<a href="#top">back to top</a>)</p>